For some of us, it can be a bit of a mystery why we get the call back from some customers and others not.

 To be honest, we were a little surprised at first, but it really does make sense.

-We thought cost would play more of a roll then the above results indicate.
+We thought the cost would play more of a roll then the above results indicate.

 Our best guess?
 The industry is pretty competitive these days, so you’ll find most contractors are quoting within about 10-15% of each other.

 Looking a the above there are 2 standout factors that play a roll in why a customer will choose you over someone else.
-They are experience and reliability.
+They are experienced and reliable.

 Although this does, in part, refer to turning up when you say you will, when you look up synonyms or other words related to reliability in the thesaurus you get other words like:

 You quickly realize there are actually a number of things you can do and language you can use when talking to a customer which will reliability.

 Be accurate with your description of the job and how you plan to carry it out step by step.
 Talk about the safety measures you will undertake to be sure no person or property is damaged when the tree is being removed or the retaining wall constructed.

 Do you give any guarantees?
 If not, why not?